Designing new musical technologies for older adults' wellbeing

 What technologies are being developed for people living with dementia to engage with the arts?
 This article details our scoping review that draws together recent advances in technologies for the creative arts for people living with dementia.

 How have arts workers and organisations delivered digitally to people living with dementia during COVID-19?
-This article is currently under review and details the massive efforts undertaken by several arts workers and organisations to convert face to face arts activities online during the pandemic.
+This article is details the massive efforts undertaken by several arts workers and organisations to convert face to face arts activities online during the pandemic.

 Design recommendations & The Slider Box